-id Software co-founder John Carmack announced back at the beginning of November that the Doom 3 source code was ready from release to the general public, and was just waiting for approval of the companies legal team.
-After a few tweaks by Carmack to the code to get it past the legal issues, id Software has today made their Doom 3 GPL source code.
+id Software co-founder John Carmack announced back at the beginning of November that the Doom 3 source code was ready for release to the general public, and was just waiting for approval from the company’s legal team.
+After a few tweaks by Carmack to the code to get it past the legal issues, id Software has today made their Doom 3 GPL source code available.

-The hold up with the release was related to Creative Labs’ 3D shading technique called “depth fail, which was used in the code.
-To save the day Carmack made a few changes to the code, and explained via a Tweet.
+The hold-up with the release was related to Creative Labs’ 3D shading technique called “depth fail,” which was used in the code.
+This technique, also known as ‘Carmack’s Reverse,’ was patented, causing legal complications.
+To save the day, Carmack made a few changes to the code and explained via a Tweet.

 “Lawyers are still skittish about the patent issue around ‘Carmack’s reverse,’ so I am going to write some new code for the doom3 release,” – “This demonstrates the idiocy of the patent — the workaround added four lines of code and changed two.”

-The DOOM 3 source code, is now available to download via Github but does not include the ‘depth fail’ method, a functionality for enabling rendering of stencil shadows commonly known as ‘Carmack’s Reverse.
+The DOOM 3 source code, now available to download via Github, does not include the ‘depth fail’ method, a functionality for enabling rendering of stencil shadows commonly known as ‘Carmack’s Reverse.’
+Despite this omission, the release is still incredibly valuable.
+Developers can study the architecture of the game, understand the rendering techniques used, and even contribute to the codebase.

 Source: Toms Hardware